thejordanprice/cat-factory/README.md

 A simple webapp I've developed to show best practices and teach the fundamentals of Bootstrap and JavaScript development in a fun way.
 Not only is it fun to play with code if you already have some data to play with; but now its easy to get data and the data can involve cats or a ton of them whatever you prefer.

 This does utilize responsive web design with bootstrap/jquery/fontawesome.
 Then some of the exciting stuff such as let, const, callback, iterators, factories, ect...
 Not only does it do all that, but it doesn't require a server!
-This seems great for kids and people of the internets; let's teach people! *If you end up learning something; give me a :star:*
+This seems great for kids and people of the internets; let's teach people! *If you end up learning something; give me a star.*

 This is fully open to pull requests, and what have you.
-I wouldn't mind making this more fun.
+I wouldn't mind making this more fun. :sunglasses:

 ### Running Demo